-Button (default) options What it is used for Draft (meters) feet fathoms Used to make the depth value show from the surface and not from the sensor.
+Button (default) options What it is used for Draft (meters) feet fath- oms Used to make the depth value show from the surface and not from the sensor.
 Vessel Max Speed (knot) m/s mi/h Used to set the calibration parameters and to ensure data is reasonable.
 Vessel Length meters Used to calculate The Aft transversal speed (ROT signal must be input for this) Sensor distance from Bow meters Used to calculate The Aft transversal speed (ROT signal must be input for this) Tonnage tonnes Used to set correct averaging time.
 Larger vessels will have slower speed changes and may use a higher averaging to calculate the speed.
 Averaging time seconds Manuel set of averaging time.
 This setting will override settings from "Tonnage" Current correction (AUTO) Log-SOG, GPS-SOG AUTO The "Water current" speed and direction are calculated from the STW measurement and an SOG from the log and/or a GPS input.
 In deep water,(depths>150m) SOG is not available from the log.
 AUTO will automatically change from log to GPS when log bottom is lost.
 Log-SOG will allways calculate "Water current" with SOG from log.
 GPS-SOG GPS on lost bottom (ON)/OFF If the water is too deep, the system cannot measure SOG.
 This option will switch the value to GPS (on screen) with a small symbol to indicate where the data comes from.
 The system will not send SOG data on its outputs in this case.
 Vessel image 1-5 The image of a vessel can be changed to various vessel types.
 SOG Shallow ping length 1-(2)-4-8msec.
 Default 2msec.
 May be set to 1msec for better shallow water SOG Deep ping length 1-2-4-(8)msec.
-SOG Shallow power Low-Medium- (High) Show 2 decimals ON (OFF) Option in 1 % mode to show 2 decimal places on screens instead of 1
+Default 8ms for deeper bottom tracking SOG Shallow power Low-Medium- (High) Default High.
+Power level of SOG signal in shallow water DL1/DL2 synch OFF / (ON) In DL2 the systems can be made to ping simulataniously to prevent acoustic cross over Sampling Distance (0.5)-16m The STW water sample can be moved further from the vessel to reduce effects of drag.

-Output parameters SOG+STW If the system is configured as a DL21, it should be configured SOG only such that the STW parameter to radars etc comes from the DL1 part, and the SOG comes from the DL2 part.
+Output parameters SOG+STW If the system is configured as a DL21, it should be configured 1 1 SOG only such that the STW parameter to radars etc comes from the DL1 part, and the SOG comes from the DL2 part.
 To ensure this the button SOG only / SOG+STW is set, and then disables the STW parts of the DL2.
 Instead the DL1 STW (single axis) still be dis- played on the screens.
 The outputs will change so that STW is not available in the VBW NMEA sentence on the DL2, but is available on the VBW from the DL1 If a single set of repeaters is to be used.
 The SKIPPER Multi repeater CD401MR-SB can be used ,and set up so that it shows SOG from the \$VDVBW sentence, and STW from the DL1, which is retransmitted through the DL2 in the \$VDVHW sen- tence or all together in the special \$PSKPVBWX sentence.
 To do this configure Screen 1 on the repeater to SOGL and SOGT, and Screen 2 to STW-R. In the DL2 activate either VBW and VHW or VBWX.